Fortyseven/chit/README.md

 -   Reroll responses, copy responses to clipboard, etc.

+-   Implements image pasting from the clipboard for inference against multimodal models.

 -   Optional audio response when inference is complete.

 -   Responses are streamed in real time.